Walk-off loss empitomizes Mariners’ enduring struggles in Houston as Astros complete series sweep

-On the extremely short list of good things about this shortened 2020 Major League Baseball season, the Mariners only playing seven games in Minute Maid Park, and after Sunday, not returning to this personal stadium of hell until the 2021 season might be at the top of it.
+On the extremely short list of good things about this shortened 2020 Major League Baseball season, the Mariners playing only seven games in Minute Maid Park, and, after Sunday, not having to return to this personal stadium of hell until the 2021 season might be at the top of it.

-Seattle started the 60-game season in Houston with a loss and wrapped up their last game in Houston of the season with a disappointing 3-2 defeat, watching the Astros mob Kyle Tucker at home plate following his walk-off solo homer in bottom of the ninth.
+Seattle started the 60-game season in Houston with a loss and wrapped up their last game in Houston of the season with a disappointing 3-2 defeat Sunday, watching the Astros mob Kyle Tucker at home plate following his walk-off solo homer in bottom of the ninth.

-Tucker managed to keep his hands inside on a 96-mph fastball from right-hander Erik Swanson that was inside and off the plate, pulling it high and far into the empty right-field seats to give the Astros a series win.
-Seattle’s visit helped the scuffling Astros get back over .500 at 11-10.
+Tucker managed to keep his hands inside on a 96-mph fastball from right-hander Erik Swanson that was inside and off the plate, pulling it high and far into the empty right-field seats to give the Astros a series victory.
+Seattle’s visit helped the struggling Astros get back over .500 at 11-10.

 The Mariners were victorious in only one of the seven games at Minute Maid this season.
 A year ago they went 0-10 in Houston, while they were 2-7 in 2018.

-Note: Editor’s note: The Times declined to send reporter Ryan Divish to Houston for this game because of COVID-19 safety concerns.